yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdc-tutorials/cdc-aws-msk.md

 ### Configure the Amazon MSK cluster

-This example creates an Amazon MSK cluster in same VPC as that of the YugabyteDB cluster.
-Note that this is a generic configuration, it might differ based your organizational IT policy.
+For this example, create an Amazon MSK cluster in the same VPC as that of the YugabyteDB cluster.
+Note that this is a generic configuration, and it may differ based on your organizational IT policy.

 ![MSK cluster settings](/images/explore/cdc/aws_msk_images/msk-cluster-settings.png)